This topic describes how to use the data transmission service to perform batch operations on data migration tasks.

 Process database objects.

 You can click Mark as Completed in the upper-right corner of the Process Database Objects section to start batch processing multiple database objects.
 You can also click Mark as Completed next to a task to start this substep for a single task.
-After all tasks have been marked as completed, proceed to the next step.
+After all projects have been marked as completed, proceed to the next step.

-Start reverse incremental synchronization.
+Start reverse increment.

 Batch start tasks